 Watch the message from IMO Secretary-General Kitack Lim

-#FairFuture4Seafarers will be the hashtag for the campaign.
+#FairFuture4Seafarers was the hashtag for the campaign.

 Seafarers themselves can use the hashtag to voice their position on what a fairer future for seafarers includes and looks like.